platformio/platformio-docs/ide/qtcreator.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Simple "Blink" project will consist from two files:
-1. In the console, navigate to the root of your project folder and initialize platformio project with ``platformio init``
+1. In the console, navigate to the root of your project folder and initialize platformio project with :ref:`cmd_project_init`
 2. The main "C" source file named ``main.c`` must be located in the ``src`` directory.
 Let's create new text file named ``main.c`` using ``Menu: New File or Project > General > Text File``: